 Over the years, companies and managers have come to rely more and more on the Canback Global Income Distribution Database (C-GIDD).
 C-GIDD’s uniqueness lies in the quality and completeness of our GDP and income distribution data, which covers 212 countries, 694 subdivisions (states, provinces, etc.) and 997 major cities from 2000 till 2025. (more…)

-We find that 2016 is a normal year compared to the past forty years.
+We find that 2017 is expected to a slightly better than average year compared to the past forty years.
 Outperformers: Emerging countries and Asia. (more…)

 Fortification is the practice of deliberately increasing the content of an essential micronutrient, such as vitamins and minerals in food and beverages.
 We took a look at the price premiums associated with fortification after eliminating other effects such as branding, pack size and geography.